-When students are enrolled in a Department of Juvenile Justice Facility, they are assigned according to the guidelines provided by the state Department of Juvenile Justice.
+When students are enrolled in a Department of Juvenile Justice or Neglected and at risk program, they are enrolled according to the guidelines provided by the state Department of Juvenile Justice or Neglected and at risk program protocols.

 Describe the schoolwide behavioral system in place that aids in minimizing distractions to keep students engaged during instructional time.
 This may include, but is not limited to, established protocols for disciplinary incidents, clear behavioral expectations, and training for school personnel to ensure the system is fairly and consistently enforced